 How to Perform

-- Hold one dumbbell in your right hand while in standing.
+- Hold one dumbbell in your right hand while standing.

 - Turn to your right as you reach your left hand to the ground.